AliGunerMD/DataVizMed/content/home/about.en.md

  share informative, elegant visualization from high-quality articles
  prepare a replica of the published visualization by using fabricated data and R
- implement (and share) powerful R packages with reproducible codes
+ implement (and share) powerful R packages with reproducible R codes
  improve literate programming
  improve reproducible research
  improve reporting of clinical experimental/observational studies